anshulsharma0424/Hybrid-Deep-Learning-Model-for-Predicting-Depression-Anxiety-and-Stress/README.md

 **Note:** The original responses are on a 1 to 4 scale, converted to a 0 to 3 scale for preprocessing.

+### 2. Implementation Steps
+#### 2.1.
+Data Preprocessing
+- Convert categorical responses into numerical format.
+- Handle missing values and perform normalization.

+#### 2.2.
+Feature Selection
+- Use SHAP and RFE to identify the most influential features.

+#### 2.3.
+Class Imbalance Handling
+- Apply SMOTE to balance minority and majority classes.

+#### 2.4.
+Model Training
+- Train a Deep Neural Network (DNN) to generate embeddings.
+- Pass embeddings to an XGBoost classifier for final predictions.

+#### 2.5.
+Hyperparameter Tuning
+- Optimize DNN and XGBoost hyperparameters using Grid Search & Bayesian Optimization.

+#### 2.6.
+Model Evaluation
+- Evaluate performance using Accuracy, Precision, Recall, and F1-score.

+#### 2.7.
+Explainability with LIME
+- Use LIME to explain individual predictions and model behavior.